vi/websocat/doc.md

 ### UdpBind

 Bind UDP socket to this address.
-Commmand line options greatly affect this endpoint.
-It can be turned into a flexible UdpConnect analogue.
+Commmand line options greatly affect behaviour of this endpoint.
+It can be turned into a flexible `UdpConnect` analogue.

 Prefixes: